a529987659852/openwbmqtt/README.md

 # openwbmqtt
 Custom component for home assistant supporting [openWB wallbox](https://openwb.de/main/) wallbox for charging electric vehicles.
-The integration subscribes to MQTT topics `prefix/<various values>` which are used by openwb to broadcast information.
-In addition, the integration provides services that execute actions on the openwb.
+The integration subscribes to MQTT topics `prefix/<various values>` which are used by openwb to broadcast information and displays this informations as sensor entities.
+In addition, the integration provides services that execute actions on the openwb (for example enable/disable a charge point).

 # How to add this custom component to home assistant